icosane/Alyssum/readme.md

    Set `chrome://flags/#extension-mime-request-handling` to **Always prompt for install**,
    then drag `chrome.crx` into Chrome.

+   **OR**
+   Go to your extensions page in Google Chrome.
+You can find it in the Tools -> Extensions menu or by using the following URL:`chrome://extensions`.
+Drag and drop `chrome.crx` into  this window to install it.

+   > **Note:** Chrome may prevent you from running the installed extension because it was not obtained from the Chrome Web Store.
+In this situation, please use the **first** method (**load as unpacked**)

 ### Firefox
 1. Go to `about:config`
 2. Search for `xpinstall.signatures.required`